Veteran Owned Business. No Commissions - No Fees - Any Condition

 Can You Sell a House With a Quit Claim Deed?

 Selling a house with a quitclaim deed is possible, although this process is typically used to transfer property between family members in non-sale situations.
-However, if you can find a buyer to trust you, it could be a much faster way to sell your home than the traditional method.
+However, if you can find a buyer to trust you, it could be a much faster way to sell your Texas home than the traditional method.

 Additionally, selling your house with a quitclaim deed usually involves more risk to the buyer, so you shouldn’t expect to make as much money as you would from a normal sale.
 You may need to lower the listing price to attract these kinds of buyers.